 Fuchsia plants are one of the most engaging potted flowering plants available.
-Care of these plants is fairly easy but watering fuchsia plants is crucial to producing big leafy plants with plenty of dangling blooms.
+Care of these plants is fairly easy, but watering fuchsia plants is crucial to producing big leafy plants with plenty of dangling blooms.
 Since most are grown as hanging baskets, the root zone is more exposed and tends to dry out quickly.
-But what are fuchsia water requirements?
+What are fuchsia water requirements though?
 Read on for tips on how to water fuchsia and save these tender plants for another season.

 Fuchsia Water Requirements

-One of the easiest things to do is either over or under water plants.
-Moisture meters can be effective in determining how much water is retained in soil, but they don’t help with the when and how much regarding the plant’s water needs.
+One of the easiest things to do is either over or underwater plants.
+Moisture meters can be effective in determining how much water is retained in the soil, but they don’t help with the when and how much regarding the plant’s water needs.

 Watering a fuchsia plant is actually quite easy.
 They need regular moisture but can’t be standing in boggy water.
 Your in-ground plants will be more tolerant of a dry day or two while the potted plants need a bit more moisture.